 Publish compelling articles on their website

-Include videos on their website (like Q&A, virtual tours, open house videos)
+Include videos on their website (like a Q&A and great virtually staged open houses)

-Use structured data that displays rich snippets in search results.
+Use structured data that display rich snippets in search results.

 Use GLSA (Google Local Services Ads) to drive local leads.

 And don’t rely purely on real estate portal sites to find homebuyers.
 Industry research has shown that while buyers and sellers actively use sites like MLS or Zillow to explore properties, they don’t use those same portals to choose their real estate agents.

 Instead, a majority of buyers and sellers find their agents through their network, a referral, or a local Google search.

 Read More: Top 10 SEO Trends To Put On Your Agency’s Radar

 Don’t put your agency’s web health at risk.
 Let our site audit tool quickly identify any issues and fix them in a timely manner.
 Try it free for 14 days.

 9. Work on a Seamless Brand Image